Intersex: Terminology

 There is no clear consensus definition of intersex and no clear delineation of which specific conditions qualify an individual as intersex.
 The World Health Organization's International Classification of Diseases (ICD), the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM), and many medical journals classify intersex traits or conditions among disorders of sex development (DSD).

-A common adjective for people with disorders of sex development (DSD) is "intersex".

 Etymology and definitions

 In 1917, Richard Goldschmidt created the term "intersexuality" to refer to a variety of physical sex ambiguities.
-However, according to The SAGE Encyclopedia of LGBTQ Studies, it wasn't until Anne Fausto Sterling published her article "The Five Sexes: Why Male and Female Are Not Enough" in 1993 that the term reached popularity.
+However, according to The SAGE Encyclopedia of LGBTQ Studies, it was not until Anne Fausto Sterling published her article "The Five Sexes: Why Male and Female Are Not Enough" in 1993 that the term reached popularity.

 According to the UN Office of the High Commissioner for Human Rights:

 Attitudes towards the term

 Some intersex organizations reference "intersex people" and "intersex variations or traits" while others use more medicalized language such as "people with intersex conditions", or people "with intersex conditions or DSDs (differences of sex development)" and "children born with variations of sex anatomy".
 In May 2016, interACT published a statement recognizing "increasing general understanding and acceptance of the term 'intersex'".

 Australian sociological research on 272 "people born with atypical sex characteristics", published in 2016, found that 60% of respondents used the term "intersex" to self-describe their sex characteristics, including people identifying themselves as intersex, describing themselves as having an intersex variation or, in smaller numbers, having an intersex condition.
 Respondents also commonly used diagnostic labels and referred to their sex chromosomes, with word choices depending on audience.

 Research on 202 respondents by the Lurie Children's Hospital, Chicago, and the AIS-DSD Support Group (now known as InterConnect Support Group) published in 2017 found that 80% of Support Group respondents "strongly liked, liked or felt neutral about intersex" as a term, while caregivers were less supportive.
 The hospital reported that the use of the term "disorders of sex development" may negatively affect care.

 Another study by a group of children's hospitals in the United States found that 53% of 133 parent and adolescent participants recruited at five clinics did not like the term "intersex".
 Participants who were members of support groups were more likely to dislike the term.
-A "dsd-LIFE" study in 2020 found that around 43% of 179 participants thought the term "intersex" was bad, 20% felt neutral about the term, while the rest thought the term was good.
+A "dsd-LIFE" study in 2020 found that around 43% of 179 participants thought the term "intersex" was bad, 20% felt neutral about the term, while 37% thought the term was good.